About Dr. Kavesteen

-Some doctors will try to get as many patients through their door as possible.
+Some doctors will try to get as many patients through their doors as possible.
 They will rush appointments and make quick decisions.
 This is often because they are trying to reach targets or avoid long queues in their waiting room, but it’s not always best for the patients.
 A good doctor will ask a few more questions than they need to and spend longer with their patients.

 You might find that you have a rough idea of what is wrong with your patient within the first minute of their visit, but until you’ve dug deeper and got a real understanding of their situation, you will not be able to treat them to the best of your ability.

-The medicine industry is changing all the time and it’s important that you are prepared to keep up to date with new findings, innovative research and emerging theories at all times.
+The medicine industry is changing all the time, and it’s important that you are prepared to keep up to date with new findings, innovative research, and emerging theories at all times.
 Even once you have graduated, you shouldn’t stop learning.

 5. Not squeamish

 Medical professionals work with the human body every day.
-It isn’t always pleasant and sometimes it can be quite gruesome.
+It isn’t always pleasant, and sometimes it can be quite gruesome.
 This is especially true for medics working in an accident and emergency ward or surgeons working in an operating theatre.

 It is important that you are able to cope with these situations.
-Firstly, so that you have a clear head and are able to make good, quick decisions.
+Firstly, so that you have a clear head and are able to make the right, quick decisions.
 Secondly, if you stay calm and the patient and their family can see that you are in control of the situation, they will find it easier to trust you.

 People always need health care; no matter what time of the day or what day of the year, someone will need medical attention.
-Working in the medical profession often means working long hours, weekends and holidays.
+Working in the medical profession often means working long hours, weekends, and holidays.
 You are going to have to work extremely hard.